Metropolitan Building (Los Angeles): Edwin Bergstrom

-Overview
+Description and history

 The terrazzo floor bearing the five and dime J. J. Newberry company name marks the site of the store's former location on the ground level of the Metropolitan Building.

 The Metropolitan Building also contributes to the significance of the historic district under criterion A for its association with commercial and retail development that occurred on Broadway between 1890 and 1930.
 With this development, Broadway became the "commercial center of the Southland", a title it retained until well after World War II.
 Like many of its neighbors, the Metropolitan Building was built to provide street-level retail storefronts for multiple businesses with the upper levels left as simple, open lofts to allow maximum flexibility for prospective tenants as well as space for storage or warehousing.

 The main entrance and elevator lobby serving the upper floors was elegantly professional with marble floors and walls and decorative elevator doors (these finishes are noted in original building plans).
 On the upper levels, the elevator lobby and corridors had simpler decorative treatments.
 The overall design of the building provided prospective tenants with well-appointed, but understated, and flexible, office space in an ideal location within the center of the booming downtown.
 Historic photographs and Los Angeles City Directories indicate that tenants within the building included (dates of tenancy are in parentheses); The Owl Drug Co., a San Francisco-based drug store chain (1914–1934), Los Angeles Public Library (1913–1926), Foreman & Clark, a budget-oriented men's clothier (c.
 1915–1928), Janss Investment Co., a prominent real estate development company (1916–1928), J. J. Newberry Co., a Southern California-based variety store chain (1939 to mid-1990s), and Fallas-Paredes, a Los Angeles-based discount clothing chain (1996–2022).
 Additional tenants have included dental and medical offices, jewelers, and a street-level cafe.

 On the ground level, long, narrow storefronts were constructed with the most prominent, and largest, at the southwest corner of the building.
 This space appears to have only had three tenants over the course of the building's history.
 These retail tenants have been The Owl Drug Company, J. J. Newberry Co., C. H. Baker and Fallas Paredes.
 These retail tenants also appear to have leased office or storage space in the upper floors of the building.
 In the early years, the most prominent tenant was the Los Angeles Public Library, which occupied the seventh through tenth floors.
 To entice the Library to relocate to the building, the Metropolitan Building Co., and its architects, Parkinson & Bergstrom, submitted a proposal to the Library Board in 1913.
 In this initial proposal, the architectural plans showed a "complete ninth floor, no skylights in the roof, and no tenth floor".